tkruse/gradle-groovysh-plugin/doc/InstallAppShellManually.md

 }
 ```

-You can also use a groovy Class, of course.
+You can also use a Groovy Class, of course.